AmericanFlagInWPlace/AFIP-SkirkMarble-Templates/README.md

 Note: Importing always creates new templates, and will not overwrite previous versions.
 You may want to delete your old templates before importing to prevent duplicates.

 <img height="600" alt="image" src="https://github.com/user-attachments/assets/b07bafd3-a254-47b2-924e-a180456da948" />

+# Image Converter Usage

+## Step One: Run image_converter.exe once to generate the input folder.

+## Step Two: Place PNGs in the folder 'input/pngs' folder and run the exe again.

+## Step Three: Processed templates and PNGs will be in the 'output' folder, ready to add to Skirk Marble